girlsjs/poznan/_pages/14-jestes-obiektem.md

 }
 ```

-By odwołać się do jakiegoś elementu obiektu trzeba odwołać się do jego klucza, np.:
+By odwołać się do jakiegoś elementu obiektu, trzeba odwołać się do jego klucza, np.:

 ```js
 person.hobby;